Hearings need not be conducted according to technical rules relating to evidence and witnesses.

 3. To cross-examine opposing witnesses on any matter relevant to the issues even though that matter was not covered in the direct examination;

-5. To rebut the evidence against him.
+5. To rebut the evidence against them.

 (d) Test of Relevancy.
 Any relevant evidence shall be admitted if it is the sort of evidence on which responsible persons are accustomed to rely in the conduct of serious affairs, regardless of the existence of any common law or statutory rule which might make improper the admission of such evidence over objection in civil actions.